 Our rehabilitation and reunification program for each child soldier lasts around ten months.
 To begin with, the children are reintroduced to everyday life.
 We give them shelter, food, clean clothes and an education.
 Many children have never been to school and without an education will never break out of poverty.

-SOS Children’s Villages helps them to overcome the trauma of war through drawing, drama classes and counseling.
+SOS Children’s Villages helps former child soldiers to overcome the trauma of war through drawing, drama classes and counseling.